-As most of you know, Alpine SnowGuards launched a revolutionary new rooftop snow management system, Fusion-Guard, late in 2019.
-The response has been overwhelmingly positive, especially from project engineers and roofing contractors.
+Alpine SnowGuards launched a revolutionary new rooftop snow management system, Fusion-Guard, late in 2019.
+Response to the hybrid snow guard is overwhelmingly positive, especially from project engineers and roofing contractors.

-If added protection is needed or wanted at any point after the initial installation, Fusion-Guard can be retrofit with rods (below).
+Retrofit with Rods for Added Protection: if added protection is needed or wanted after initial installation, Fusion-Guard can be retrofit with rods (below).
 Or, it can simply be installed as a rod-style system to begin with.

 The Fusion-Guard system allows the installer to select a pad-style system, a pipe-style system, or a combination of both.

 I recently spent an hour or so on the phone with an architect who’s designing a home with a roof that incorporates synthetic slate shingles.
-After engaging in a pleasant discussion about how many of these synthetic materials look and function well, he acknowledged that yes, they have a more slippery surface than natural slate.
+We engaged in a pleasant discussion about how many of these synthetic materials look and function well.
+He acknowledged that yes, they have a more slippery surface than natural slate.
 It’s important to note that some of these shingles, like the one he was specifying, have a waxy, Polyolefin surface that substantially reduces the surface friction as compared to natural slate.

 It’s also important to note that several of the synthetic shingle manufacturer’s first products replicated the look of natural slate very well.
 They have since fine-tuned their formulations and even offer products that very convincingly model cedar shingles.
 This is a great advancement for the roofing industry, with most of the natural slate market understanding that snow guards are necessary to manage sliding snow and ice.
 In the cedar shingle market, however, snow guards have rarely been needed because natural cedar absorbs water and freezes, holding back snow and ice naturally.